nette/php-generator/readme.md

 ------

-If the added property, constant, method or parameter already exist, it will be overwritten.
+If the added property, constant, method or parameter already exist, it throws exception.

 Members can be removed using `removeProperty()`, `removeConstant()`, `removeMethod()` or `removeParameter()`.